ekfoD/funkcinis-programavimas/README.md

     in order so i could implement recursion with my parsers

 2. Changed README.md -> clarified some parts and updated so it would represent updated BNF

+### Small change to melody editing:

+1. In edit section, now you choose which melody part you want to change, not individual notes